 Other organisations that can support you if you are having suicidal thoughts, have been bereaved by suicide or are concerned about someone include:

 - Petal Support

-A more comprehensive list of organisations which can provide suicide prevention advice is available on the Choose Life 'Resources and News' page.
+A more comprehensive list of organisations that can provide suicide prevention advice is available on the Support Services page.